portlandcodeschool/js-night/fall-syllabus.md

     -   CL's comments:
         -   add in more on scope when we get to function definitions
         -   maybe less on scratchpad?
 That's my own bias because I find it to be having annoying quirks
+    *   BV's comments:
+        -   I would agree that scratchpad is querky.
+I would prefer to see each example's output in the console or on a web page.
+Although, some students do complain when there is a lot of fast switching between editor and browser, so this could be an issue.

 # Week: